 One of the charms about dropshipping is that starting a dropshipping company is relatively low in capital outlay.
 No need for a physical shop, products, sending items or receiving returns.
 But this also means there are many other people out there with the same idea, using the same suppliers.

 The problem is that a wholesaler or manufacturer has free reign over who they choose to source their products to.
-This could mean a better supply deal for a competitor using the same supplier which then allows them to sell at lower prices, creating razor-thin profit margins for you as you struggle to compete.
+This could mean a better supply deal for a competitor using the same supplier, which then allows them to sell at lower prices, creating razor-thin profit margins for you as your Shopify store struggles to compete.

-Consider finding a niche that has yet reached saturation in the market and also define other parts of your company as unique selling points such as fast free shipping, discounts and a splendid ecommerce design.
+Consider finding a niche that has yet reached saturation in the market and also define other parts of your company with unique selling points, such as fast free shipping, discounts and a splendid ecommerce design.

 See our top 3 Shopify design themes to provide you with some inspiration.

 4) 'I can order as much or as little as I want'

 You can only usually order as much as the supplier has in stock themselves at that point in time but you must consider that many will ask for a minimum order.
 They do this to prevent time wasters and window shoppers and to seal as much business as they can.